fernandoavf7/BikeSpringbootApiRest/README.md

 # BikeSpringbootApiRest
 An example api rest created with springboot and SQLite portable database, you only need to download, get dependencies and start the proyect
+* you can uncomment application.properties lines for MySQL database too

+Used Tools:
+- JpaRepository
+- CrudRepository

 Api queries: